Bakser/DMBERT/README.md

 This repo includes a recent implementation of the DMBERT model in [the NAACL work](https://github.com/thunlp/Adv-ED) with the support of the newest [transformers](https://github.com/huggingface/transformers) library.

-Just a temorary repo, not well-documented, will be merged into some to-be-announced works in the future.
+Just a temporary repo, not well-documented, will be merged into some to-be-announced works in the future.

 Most of the codes are changed from the examples in [transformers](https://github.com/huggingface/transformers), you can refer to that repo for most of your questions.

 # Requirments

 transformers

 torch >= 1.2.0

 # Usage